Manual Machining

 zero the tool

-To establish a starting point on a workpiece or machine by setting the coordinate values to zero.
-To zero the tool, or set zero, an operator positions the tool in a location and then resets the analog measuring devices or DRO display to zero.
+To establish a starting tool position on a workpiece or machine by setting the coordinate values to zero after positioning the tool.
+To zero the tool, or set zero, position the tool and then reset the analog measuring devices or DRO display to zero.